 Mats Larhed was born in Västerås, Sweden, on August 21, 1964.
 He graduated in 1991 with a Master of Science in Pharmacy.
-His doctoral studies in Organic Pharmaceutical Chemistry were accomplished at the Department of Medicinal Chemistry at Uppsala University.
-He became Senior Lecturer in 2001, was appointed full Professor in Combinatorial Chemistry 2007, before being appointed as Professor in Medicinal Chemistry 2015 at Uppsala University.
+His doctoral studies in Organic Pharmaceutical Chemistry were accomplished in 1997.
+He became Senior Lecturer in 2001, was appointed full Professor in Combinatorial Chemistry 2007, before being appointed at Uppsala University as Professor in Medicinal Chemistry in 2015.
+He was elected as Vice-Rector for Medicine and Pharmacy in 2020.
 For full CV, see link below:

-Keywords: antibiotics enzyme inhibitors microwave chemistry flow chemistry angiotensin irap palladium
+Keywords: antibiotics microwave chemistry flow chemistry angiotensin irap palladium pulmonary fibrosis

 Mats Larheds teaching activities have been directed toward students in pharmacy, chemical engineering and biomedicine.
 He early developed web-based examinations and lectures for his chemistry courses.
-He has overseen 20 PhD students to a final doctorate as the main supervisor and is presently supervising four PhD students.
+His web lectures have been viewed > 30 000 times.
+He has overseen 22 PhD students to a final doctorate as the main supervisor and is presently supervising one PhD student and two PostDoc students.

-Dr Larheds main research interests are: I) design and synthesis of new drugs for treatment of HIV, hepatitis C, malaria and TB, II) development of new chemical methodologies of importance for drug discovery, III) design and high-speed synthesis of novel radiotracers for medical imaging.
+Larheds main research interests are: I) the discovery and development of new pharmaceutical agents for treatment of pulmonary fibrosis (IPF) and other inflammatory diseases, II) development of new chemical methodologies of importance for drug discovery.

-Larhed has received a number of grants from for example the Knut and Alice Wallenberg Foundation, the Swedish Research Council and the European Commission Framework Programmes as well as a couple of prestigious awards.
-He has published around 200 scientific articles and a number of approved patents.
+Larhed has received a number of grants from for example the Knut and Alice Wallenberg Foundation, the Swedish Research Council and the European Commission Framework Programs as well as a couple of prestigious awards, including The Holmquist Prize.
+He has published more than 220 scientific articles and a number of approved patents.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.